Real advice from real nutrition experts

 In 2016, she was awarded NSW Young Tall Poppy Researcher of the Year.
 She carries expertise in assessment of dietary intake, obesity management and initiated investigations into the area of addictive eating, developing her own research team, collaborating with researchers across the globe to understand the role of eating behaviours, mental health in the development of obesity and its treatment.

-Dr Marc Adam is a senior lecturer in Computing and Information Technology at the University of Newcastle and is closely collaborating with multiple institutions in Europe.
+Associate Professor Marc Adam is an Associate Professor in Computing and Information Technology at the University of Newcastle and is closely collaborating with multiple institutions in Europe.
 He is a founding member of the Society for NeuroIS.
 In his research, Dr Adam investigates human cognition and affect in human-computer interaction.
 Building on wearable sensor technology such as accelerometers, electrocardiography, and eye tracking, he researches into the interplay between user interfaces design and cognitive, affective, and behavioural user states.

 Based on these measures, he explores the impact of user interface design elements on user behaviour as well as situation-aware system adaptations for decision support in contexts such as health behaviour and electronic commerce.